ad-kmt/java-multi-threading/notes/multi-threading-java/Locks_in_Java.md

 ## Introduction
 Locks in Java are synchronization mechanisms that allow threads to have controlled access to shared resources.
 They are essential for preventing race conditions and ensuring thread safety in concurrent applications.

+Here's how it works:

+##### 1. Locking
+When a thread wants to execute a critical section of code, it tries to "lock" the object that contains that code.
+This is like saying, "I'm using this resource right now, please wait your turn."
+##### 2. Exclusive Access
+Once a thread has locked the object, no other thread can lock the same object until the first thread is done.
+This ensures that only one thread can use the resource at a time.
+##### 3. Unlocking
+When the thread is finished with the critical section, it "unlocks" the object, allowing other threads to lock it and use the resource.

 ## Intrinsic Locks vs. Explicit Locks

 ### Intrinsic Locks (Monitor Locks)